IntersectMBO/governance-actions/mainnet/2026-06-17-twbudget/bringing-real-world-payments-to-cardano-with-wirex.md

 ## Title
-Withdraw 3,961,538 ada for Bringing Real-World administered by Intersect
+Withdraw 3,961,538 ada for Bringing Real-World Payments to Cardano with Wirex

 ## Abstract